12 easy ways to save money

 Those packets of herbs and salads can really add up – instead, buy a few packets of seeds, stick them in some compost and you can have tasty salad and herbs for a fraction of the price.
 They’re dead easy to grow, even in a window box if necessary, and you can plant them straight into pots outside from May.

-Saving: A packet of herbs cost around 70p, a bag of salad about £1.50 each time.
+Saving: A packet of herbs cost around 70p, a bag of salad up to £1.50 each time.

 June: Before you hit the summer sales…